Sole’s E25 is an affordable home elliptical that offers a great combination of function and features.

 Features

-The Sole E25 comes standard with the following features:
+Sole’s E25 comes standard with the following features:

-USB port- the built-in USB port allows you to charge your devices while you workout.
+USB charging- the built-in USB port allows you to charge your devices while you workout.
 This is great because it ensures you don’t drain your battery while listening to music or watching a movie.

 Tablet holder- the tablet holder is conveniently located at the top of the console so it doesn’t block your view of the workout screen.